 I upgraded the motherboard, the graphics card, memory and a few other bits over the next year or so.
 It was great as a college machine, multibooting linux and various windows installations.
 This was the first case that I prepped and painted, and I installed a side-window in it as well.
 All long before it became popular.

 I also started up a bit of a retro computing journey.
 When I was in late primary school, my neighbour had an Amiga 500, and I loved playing the games on that.
 When I was working in Cork, I sourced an A500 and then an A1200 from Ebay.
-To the A1200 I added a 30Gb harddrive and a Blizzard 1230-IV, with the 50MHz processor and an additional 50MHz coprosser and sporting 32Mb of ram.
+To the A1200 I added a 30Gb harddrive and a Blizzard 1230-IV, with the 50MHz processor and an additional 50MHz coprocessor and sporting 32Mb of ram.
 With an HDLoad purchase and a torrent of all the Amiga games ever, I now had a perfect emulation of those gamin experiences as a kid.
 Adding a pcmcia network card meant that I could get this ancient machine actually onto the internet and browse the web.
 Mostly it gets used for nostalgia gaming.
+I have also sourced a re-cap kit, and I’ll start on that process at some point soon.

 As well as that 16-bit gaming nostalgia, I decided to build myself a set of proper gaming machines for the various era of PC gaming, all from the parts in the parts bins I had lying around.
-There’s no a Dos/win3.11 machine with a P2-450, a whopping 64Mb of RAM, a 2gb harddisk, Matrox Milennium 4gb pci graphics card and an Audician32 soundcard with midi soundbank daughterboard.
+There’s now a Dos/win3.11 machine with a P2-450, a whopping 64Mb of RAM, a 2gb harddisk, Matrox Millennium 4Mb pci graphics card and an Audician32 soundcard with midi soundbank daughterboard.
 Next up was a Win98se machine using a Tualatin P3-1.13 and 512Mb ram and a ti4200 graphics card, and an Audigy SB Audigy2 soundcard.
 The win2k gaming is taken care of by a P4-3.2 with 2Gb ram, a Quadro 600 graphics card, and an SB X-Fi Extreme soundcard.
-All more than powerful enough to run the games of their times at max settings or above I run their outputs through a KVM to my desktop monitor and wireless keyboard/mouse.
+The Windows 7 “retro” build is based on a quadcore Xeon E5450 and 8Gb of Ram, with my old GTX660.
+All more than powerful enough to run the games of their times at max settings or above, and I run their outputs through a KVM to my desktop monitor and wireless keyboard/mouse.

-In the console corner I have a PS2 , a PS3, and a Wii.
-None of these are used that much, though I have a moderate library of the common good games for them.
+In the console corner I have a PS2 , a PS3, a PSP, and a Wii.
+None of these are used that much, though I have a moderate library of the common then-popular games for them.

 Machines I own that are used regularly: